 Michael’s Aqueduct Report includes his selections, analysis, fair odds line, and wagering recommendations.
 Michael has been handicapping the New York circuit on a daily basis for nearly three decades.
 Aqueduct runs Wednesday through Sunday and Michael covers the action from New York each racing day!

-Special: Michael Dempsey's full card reports for the remainder of the Aqueduct Fall/Winter meeting from now until Dec.
-31 which includes his selections, analysis, fair odds line, and wagering recommendations.
+Special: Michael Dempsey's full card reports for the Aqueduct Winter / Spring meeting between now and April 26 which includes his selections, analysis, fair odds line, and wagering recommendations.
 Only $149.95 for all reports!

 Michael’s Best Plays Report